looping/RCDraggableButton/README.md

 	[self.view addSubview:draggableButton];
 ```

-For more usage example please look up the demo project in `RCDraggableButtonDemo` folder, or the source files in `Classes` folder.
+For more usage example please look up the demo project in `RCDraggableButtonDemo`, or the source files in `Classes`.

 ## License

 RCDraggableButton is available under the MIT license.
+See the [LICENSE](https://github.com/RidgeCorn/RCDraggableButton/blob/master/LICENSE) file for more info.